 But, how do I assemble the dream team?
 You wouldn’t ask your electrician to plumb in your bathroom would you?

 Find the right people and assign the right task.
 The dream team needs to have individuals with different skill sets that makes each task achievable.
 This gives the project manager the ability to delegate work to the appropriate member of the team; i.e. the decorator is in charge of decorating, the builder… well, builds.

 By setting and assigning milestones, everyone knows how their work is contributing to that end goal.

 Now how do we know that said skilled people are doing what we need them to do?
 By …

 When I say picking what I actually mean is monitoring and reporting.

 That age old saying of “what gets done gets reported” is absolutely true.
 Regular, weekly reporting on each of your milestones is crucial to know how your house build is getting on and crucially, what could make it not build the way you want it .

 So, there it is – the three (not exhaustive) key areas of constructing an effective plan of action: picking your milestone, picking your people, and picking (you know what I mean!).

-For more straight talking and information about outcome-based project services, please get in touch.Posted almost 3 years ago
+For more straight talking and information about outcome-based project services, please get in touch.Posted about 3 years ago